 We recognise travel is an essential expenditure, so to help you get the most out of your studies, the fund covers travel by bus, train and the Metro Tram within the West Midlands Network region (buses & Metro) and city zonal rail network for West Midlands cities and region (trains).

 You do not need to apply separately for this travel fund.
-During enrolment, if eligible, you'll be asked to choose from:
+Once the fund is open, eligible students will be notified and asked to complete a task on e:Vision to choose from:

-- Accommodation cost reduction - £300 off University-managed accommodation (this does not include private halls such as Liberty Heights, Fiveways, 184 or Chambers),
+- Accommodation cost reduction - £300 off University-managed accommodation (this does not include private halls such as Host, iQ, 184 or Chambers 51), if you select this option, £300 will be deducted from your second instalment payment,

-- Donation to the Dennis Turner Opportunity Fund (the University's hardship fund)
+- Donation to the Dennis Turner Hardship Fund (the University's hardship fund)

-If you choose the travel fund option, once you've fully enrolled (ID Check) you'll be sent a confirmation email which includes a unique validation link.
+If you choose the travel fund option, once you've fully enrolled, you'll be sent a confirmation email which includes a unique validation link.
 The code within the link (starting with AWV) can only be used once, so you must not copy it or forward it on.
 The account must be registered using your University of Wolverhampton email address (ending @wlv.ac.uk).
 Once registered you simply choose the ticket option best suited to you.

 Please note: Once you have added your code you should then be able to see your funds balance of £300 in the top right-hand corner.